crolette/coding-bootcamp-testimonials-slider/README.md

 - Navigate the slider using either their mouse/trackpad or keyboard

-## What I developed specially for this challenge
+## What I learned/developed specially for this challenge
+- At first sight, the layout were not so difficult to make... until I had to do it.
+I needed 2 tries to make it.
+The first time I took "the mobile first" approach and I made it quite quickly, until I ran into the design for the desktop.
+After several hours I decided to stop, go to sleep and give it a new try.
+After a good night sleep, I took the project from zero again and it was quite clearer how to do it.
+For the second try, I decided to make the desktop layout first.
+As said, it seemed quite easy to make the text come over the picture but it was not (at least for a newbie), but it helped me to learn a lot.
+My way is probably not the best but it is quite similar to the given layout.
-- Javascript : Created an array with objects to save the different elements of the testimonials (name, job, image source)
+- Javascript : First time I had to create a slider.
+This was quite easy as I had a clear view on how to do it.
+So I created an array with objects to save the different elements of the testimonials (name, job, image source) and go throught this array depending on where the user click (previous/next).

 ## Author